Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

 \begin{exms} (a) Consider a theory $\mathscr{T}$ over a first order language $\mathscr{L}$ and the associated primary doctrine $LT:\ct{V}\op\ftr\ISL$ as in \ref{runnings}-(a).
 The doctrine $LT$ is elementary if and only the equality is definable in $\mathscr{T}$.

 (b) Let $\HH$ be an inf-semilattice.
 The primary doctrine $\PP_\HH:\Set\op\ftr\ISL$ as in \ref{runnings}-(b) is elementary if and only if $\HH$ has a bottom element (see \cite{EmmeneggerJ:eledac}).
 In this case $\delta_A$ is the function that maps $(a,a')$ to $\top$ if $a=a'$ and to $\bot$ otherwise.
-In this case $\PP_\HH$ has comprehensive diagonals.
+In this case $\PP_\HH$ is extensional.

 (c) Suppose $\ct{C}$ has finite limits.
-The doctrine $\Sb{\ct{C}}:\ct{C}\op\ftr\ISL$ as in \ref{runnings}-(c) is elementary with comprehensive diagonals where $\delta_A$ is represented by the diagonal on $A$. (d) Suppose $\ct{C}$ has finite limits and weak pullbacks.
-The doctrine $\Wsb{\ct{C}}:\ct{C}\op\ftr\ISL$ as in \ref{runnings}-(d) is elementary with comprehensive diagonals where $\delta_A$ is represented by the diagonal on $A$. \end{exms}
+The doctrine $\Sb{\ct{C}}:\ct{C}\op\ftr\ISL$ as in \ref{runnings}-(c) is elementary and extensional where $\delta_A$ is represented by the diagonal on $A$. (d) Suppose $\ct{C}$ has finite limits and weak pullbacks.
+The doctrine $\Wsb{\ct{C}}:\ct{C}\op\ftr\ISL$ as in \ref{runnings}-(d) is elementary and extensional where $\delta_A$ is represented by the diagonal on $A$. \end{exms}